pra-kum/kubernetes/README.md

 replicaset.apps/rest-api-flask-cb89646d6   2         2         2       10d
 ```

+The above output shows two pods(or two containers in this case) are running.
+Their names can be traced back to two replicasets and further to two deployments.
+The output also shows a service with the type of port it is using along with the port mapping.

-### Testing
+### Testing the API

-Get the CLUSTER IP by running the following:
+Get the CLUSTER IP of the running server as follows:
 ```
 $ minikube ip
 ```
+Note: The above IP is different from the IPs visible in the output of previous command `kubectl get all`

 Perform a quick GET operation by accessing the API resource in a browser:

 * http://\<CLUSTER IP\>:30080/items

-or in Terminal using curl:
+or in a Terminal using curl:
 ```
 $ curl http://<CLUSTER IP>:30080/items
 ```
-Note: The port 30080 (defined in services.yaml file) is required to access the service endpoint, which is further mapped to port 5000 on which the application in running inside the cluster (or EXPOSED by the docker image).
+Note: The port 30080 (defined in 'services.yaml') is required to access the service endpoint, which is further mapped to port 5000 on which the API in running inside the cluster (or EXPOSED by the docker container).

 The result will be an empty list:
 ```